 Eight Key Steps to Heal Diverticulitis

-If you don't require anything as drastic as an elemental liquid diet, then just follow the appropriate Healing Diet (in Chapter 3 of Listen To Your Gut) for your symptom profile, while following the other steps below.
-If you do start with an elemental liquid diet, then begin the rest of the protocols below at the same time.
+If you don’t require anything as drastic as a liquid diet, then just follow the appropriate Healing Diet (in Chapter 3 of Listen To Your Gut) for your symptom profile, or low-residue foods, while following the other steps below.
+If you do start with an elemental or liquid diet, then begin the rest of the protocols below at the same time.
 If you can tolerate it, the multi-pronged healing approach is the quickest natural treatment for diverticulitis.

 The great news is that a number of my readers have tested using raw milk (unpasteurized milk from pasture-fed cows or goats) instead of Absorb Plus for their elemental diet, and if they can tolerate it, they show great improvement.
 Others have used a combination of Absorb Plus and raw cow or raw goat’s milk.
-Unfortunately, people in extreme disease states can often only tolerate a completely elemental shake product, like Absorb Plus.
+Unfortunately, people in extreme disease states can often only tolerate a completely elemental shake product, mixed only with water.